GabeScott/standard-works-vault/General Conference/1997 April - Converts and Young Men.md

 # Converts and Young Men

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 1997 General Conference*

+>*Every convert is precious.
+Every convert is a son or daughter of God.
+Every convert is a great and serious responsibility.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/04/converts-and-young-men?lang=eng)